jacobdensford/jacobdensford.com/fell/creating-a-character.md

 You may roll your skill die whenever you perform a test using your skills.

-You may know a number of skills equal to half the highest number on your INT ability die.
+You may learn a number of skills equal to the highest number on your INT ability die.

 When you gain an undefined skill, roll on the skill table to determine which one.